mackyle/git-osx-installer/README_PATCHES.txt

   the correct maximum revision so that a fetchStrategy of 'by_rev' can work properly.
 The namespaces patch allows a 'by_rev' fetchStrategy to fetch an update regardless of what namespace it's located in when no pages or categories have been set to otherwise limit the import.
-Finally the mediaimport patch allows it to actually find the media to import when the mediaimport flag is set to true and the media has a timestamp that does not exactly match the page's down to the last second.
+The mediaimport patch allows it to actually find the media to import when the mediaimport flag is set to true and the media has a timestamp that does not exactly match the page's down to the last second.
+The many-revisions patch allows a fetchStrategy of 'by_rev' to succeed when the number of revisions that need to be fetched is very larg.
+And finally the empty-commit patch preserves a MediaWiki revision that only has a comment when can happen if the revision data has somehow been obliterated.
 Have not been posted elsewhere.

 * Improve usability of git-instaweb: